cgneo/CarbonTracker/README.md

     Add include path and library path of Leptonica (/usr/local/Cellar/Leptonica)

 This finishes setting the libraries and we can now execute the project.

+# Compiling the project
+In order for the project to compile properly and all functionalities to run, it is important to specify the "build directory".
+If the project is being built on QT Creator, then the following steps should be followed to do so:

+    Open "CO2_Tracker.pro" on QT Creator
+    On the left toolbar, click "Projects"
+    Under "Build & Run" select "Build"
+    In the window for "General" in "Build Settings", click "Choose" to select a directory path